mitmedialab/PRG-Scratch-Unreal/scratch/scratch-vm/src/extensions/simulator/README.md

 ```
     drone_name(args){
         var msg = Cast.toString(args.TEXT);
-        msg = 'scratch: DroneName-' + msg;  // for REV7 AND REV8
+        msg = 'scratch: DroneName-' + msg;  // for REV7, REV8, and REV10
         console.log("sending message: " + msg);
         ws.send(msg);
     }
 ```
 Here, the message that is sent over the WebSocket is "scratch: DroneName-input" where input is whatever the user typed into the block.
 The `playerServer` will splice the message and look for "scratch".
 If it finds "scratch" in the message, then it will run the code that has been set up for receiving Scratch messages.
+If it does not find "scratch" in the message, then it will not perform any further action regarding scratch commands.
+This system is set up so that the server can differentiate between scratch messages and other info that is coming in.

 ### Using JSON